Placement Tests: COMPASS and ESL/COMPASS

 - Adaptive.
 The test will offer more challenging questions as you answer accurately, or more basic questions if you answer incorrectly.
 You may also be given a series of Diagnostic questions in Writing or Math.
 No two people will experience exactly the same test.

 - Progressive.
 The math test begins in Pre-Algebra and advances you to advanced levels as you answer correctly: Algebra, College Algebra, Trigonometry.

 - Comprehensive.
-COMPASS also asks “demographic”questions about you: your educational background, academic and career plans, and what assistance you might need at SSCC.
-Your answers help counselors and advisors know you better so that they can assist you to be successful and help SSCC administrators improve student service.
+COMPASS also asks “demographic”questions about you: your educational background, academic and career plans, and what assistance you might need at SSC.
+Your answers help counselors and advisors know you better so that they can assist you to be successful and help SSC administrators improve student service.

 Standard COMPASS Writing Skills Test

 The Standard COMPASS Writing test asks the examinee to find errors and make corrections in an on-screen passage: